 Eisaa is the Bon festival in Okinawa region.

-Each regional young men's associations hold for their ancestors.
+The regional associations of young men hold for their ancestors.

 The leader parades with carrying a flag, many men dance with beating drum and women dance with a yotsudake like castanet or a towel.